Office of Admissions

 Visit the Office of Admissions’ website at www.sfcollege.edu/admissions for the Admissions Application and to access forms and additional information.

-High school graduation (standard diploma), high school equivalency certificate (GED) issued by a state Board of Education, or HiSET score is required for all applicants seeking admission to college credit programs and courses at SF.
+High school graduation (standard diploma), high school equivalency certificate (GED) issued by a state Board of Education, or a passing core on the HiSET score is required for all applicants seeking admission to college credit programs and courses at SF.
 There are two exceptions:

 - Non-high school graduates possessing certificates of completion or special diplomas, are eligible to enroll for certain certificate courses only.
 These students are not eligible for most forms of financial aid.
 Information about these programs is available at the Office of Admissions.